 As things stand as of this writing, the Greek Golden Visa program has been one of the world’s top-selling residency by investment programs, and with good reason.

 – The lowest property price point of any European Golden Visa – €250K, vs €280K in Portugal, and without the applicable restrictions (age, location, area density, etc).

 – No minimum in-country stay requirements (compared with 7 days per year in Portugal)

 – An exceptionally fast application process – 3-4 months, vs 12-18 months or more in Portugal.

 While the move may bring some respite for Greeks seeking to step onto the property ladder, it will almost certainly also lead to a reduction in the amount of foreign direct investment secured via the program.

-The exact date for the pricing increase has not been confirmed, however according to our legal suppliers in Athens, who attended the minister’s speech, the deadline will likely fall on either January 1, 2023, or January 6, 2023.
+The exact date for the pricing increase has not been confirmed, however according to our legal suppliers in Athens, who attended the minister’s speech, the deadline will be on April 30th.